Optimal Decision Rules when Payoffs are Partially Identified: Introduction

 To elaborate on practicality a little, consider the two competing paradigms: Bayes and minimax.
-A Bayes decision requires specifying a prior on the parameter space for $(\theta,P)$, computing the posterior for $(\theta,P)$ having observed the data, then choosing the decision that minimizes posterior risk.
+In our setting, the usual Bayes decision rule requires specifying a prior on the parameter space for $(\theta,\mu)$, computing the posterior for $(\theta,\mu)$ having observed the data, then choosing the decision that minimizes posterior risk.
 A common criticism of Bayes decisions (see, e.g., \cite{Manski2021Haavelmo}) is that they are only justified if one can elicit a credible subjective prior, which can be difficult in practice, and that the resulting decision will depend, to some extent, on the decision maker's choice of prior.
-This is true under both point- and partial identification.
-But this problem is more pronounced under partial identification because the decision maker's choice of prior for the partially identified parameter $\theta$ is not updated by the data (e.g., \cite{MoonSchorfheide2012}).
-Thus, the resulting decision will depend, even asymptotically, on the decision maker's choice of prior.
-By contrast, our (quasi-)Bayesian implementations only require specifying a prior for the point-identified parameter $P$ and our decisions are asymptotically independent of the choice of prior.
-Moreover, our bootstrap implementations sidestep choice of prior altogether.
+While this is true under both point- and partial identification, the problem is more severe under the latter because the prior for $\theta$ is not updated by the data (e.g., \cite{MoonSchorfheide2012}).
+Thus, even asymptotically, the decision will depend on the prior for $\theta$.
+By contrast, our (quasi-)Bayesian rules only require specifying a prior for $\mu$ and our decisions are asymptotically independent of this choice of prior.
+Moreover, our bootstrap rules sidestep the choice of a prior altogether.